Published on: May 27, 2020

 If you are a homemaker or retired, you will not be requested to provider information on your start date for any existing or previous employment or academic occupations.

 The employment questions on an eTA application are intended to assist IRCC with not only verifying traveller information but also assist in identifying instances where visitors may be arriving to Canada as economic migrants.
-Canada eTA applicants are advised to provide accurate information reflective of their occupation and employer or academic institution.
+It's essential for applicants to provide accurate and honest employment details to avoid complications.
+Understanding the rationale behind this requirement not only prepares applicants for the application process but also aligns their expectations regarding the scrutiny their application might undergo.
+Remember, the eTA is a crucial document for a hassle-free entry into Canada, and its thorough vetting process is part of maintaining the integrity and safety of Canadian borders.